tfausak/tfausak.github.io/_posts/2012-01-09-magic-the-gathering-grand-prix.md

 ---
-title: 'Magic: The Gathering Grand Prix'
+title: 'Magic: the Gathering Grand Prix'
 ---

 I participated in my first Magic: The Gathering Grand Prix this